 As a result of intertribal fighting over land sales, British troops were stationed in New Plymouth in 1855.
-In 1860 war finally broke out between Pākehā and Māori over a proposed land sale at Waitara.
-A decade of conflict followed, severely curtailing the development of the town and the surrounding area.
+In 1860 war between Pākehā and Māori broke out over a disputed land sale at Waitara.
+A decade of intermittent conflict followed, severely curtailing the development of the town and the surrounding area.
 New Plymouth’s population fell from 2,944 in 1864 to 1,837 in 1871.

 Modesty is a virtue

 Visitor Edward Payton wrote about New Plymouth’s reputation after touring the country in 1876: ‘All the great bustling “cities” of the Colony had a patronising way of trying to snub New Plymouth, referring to it in such derogatory terms as the dullest hole in the country ...
 I cannot say I find this impression correct; in fact I have a great liking for this “slow, old hole” ...
 [It] is a quiet, unassuming place and has not done so much to attract immigrants and settlers by exaggerating reports, as some districts have done.
 It seems to me a good sign that the settlers are perfectly contented, and rarely evince any disposition to leave it.’1